vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 I did all my usual exercises, including jogging and strength exercises.

-I did notice what felt like excess stomach acid, but it wasn't super-pronounced, and it only got a little more pronounced due to delays with eating.
+I did notice what felt like excess stomach acid (as evidenced by burping and a little bit of flatulence), but it wasn't super-pronounced, and it only got a little more pronounced due to delays with eating.
 It was fine after eating and didn't get in the way of my mood for most of the day.